Card

 }

-Cards can be created with shell scripts or with a webapp.
+Cards can be created with shell scripts, say, or on iOS with the OwnTracks app itself.

 We provide several utilities for creating a card in the Recorder's repository: